Close Menu

 Unlike Medicare Part A, which usually doesn’t have a premium, there is a monthly premium for Medicare Part B. According to the U.S. Centers for Medicare & Medicaid Services, the standard Part B premium amount in 2022 is $170.10.
 Most people pay the standard Part B premium amount.
 If your modified adjusted gross income as reported on your IRS tax return from 2 years ago is above a certain amount, then you’ll pay the standard premium amount and an Income Related Monthly Adjustment Amount (IRMAA).
 The IRMAA is an extra charge added to your premium.

-According to an AARP report released in December 2021, retirees with traditional Medicare ended up spending an average of $6,168 per year on covering the costs of insurance premiums and medical services.
+According to an AARP report, retirees with traditional Medicare ended up spending an average of $6,168 per year on covering the costs of insurance and medical services.

-Considering that the average Social Security benefit in 2022 is just $1,657 per month – or $19,884 per year – a retiree with a typical benefit and average medical expenses could end up spending just over 31% of their entire Social Security check on paying out-of-pocket expenses for their medical needs.
-Find out more about Biden’s current plans to deal with healthcare expenses.
+Considering that the average Social Security benefit in 2022 is just $1,907 per month – or about 23,000 per year – a retiree with a typical benefit and average medical costs could end up spending over 31% of their entire Social Security check to pay for their medical needs.
+Find out more about Biden’s current plan to deal with health costs.

 Part C: Medicare Advantage Plans